 First Hall of Fame Induction

 The first Hall of Fame Induction was held in March 2018 and honored Msgr.
 James Gilg, Mike McMahon (posthumously), Brad Hildebrandt, and the 1998 State Champion Wrestling Team.

-*CANCELLED* Test your knowledge and support financial assistance at Skutt Catholic.
+Test your knowledge and support financial assistance at Skutt Catholic.
 Gather a team of 8-10 members for a night of fun, food, and fellowship.
-This year’s event is scheduled for Saturday, April 4.
-For more details and to reserve your spot click here.
+This year’s event is set for April 2, 2022.

 Contact Steve Schumacher at email@example.com to learn about sponsorship opportunities.